O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 You can perform many functions in the connected state.
 First it will allow you to query all publicly available info associated with this address on the blockchain.
 For instance, you could check a users balances of NEO, GAS, or various NEP-5 tokens.
 You could also find all of their stored NNS (NEO Name Service) aliases.
 Thus we can have a glimpse at the power of blockchain connectivity and smart contracts.
 It moves data queries away from private data silos, and into a publicly accessible shared data space (the blockchain).

 However this identity doesn't just have to be used to query already existing public info.
 If you're feeling more adventurous, then you could this address as the primary key in your database for users.
-Since each NEO is guaranteed to be unique, you could use this to replace the traditional email/password authentication on your website.
+Since each NEO Address is guaranteed to be unique, you could use this to replace the traditional email/password authentication on your website.
 Or you could even create your own smart contracts, and add data back into the shared data space.

 So in summary, we've described how to a connect your application to SmartEco compatible provider, and examined a few use cases including using it as an authentication mechanism as well as a public id to query public blochchain info, as well as using it as the primary identifier in your own database.